bstaple1/MTGA_Draft_17Lands/Tools/TierScraper17Lands/README.txt

 - Step 6: Go to a 17Lands Tier List page (e.g., https://www.17lands.com/tier_list/58d9427911c74212841c04e223556395)

+- Step 7: Enter a label for the tier list

-- Step 7: Click on the Download Tier List button near the top of the window
+- Step 8: Click on the Download Tier List button near the top of the window
     - It might take a few seconds for the button to appear

-- Step 8: Move the downloaded tier list to Tier folder
+- Step 9: Move the downloaded tier list to Tier folder

-- Step 9: (Optional) Open the tier list in a text editor and edit the label (e.g., "meta": {"collection_date": "2/10/2022 5:39:37", "label": "Test", "set": "NEO", "version": 1},)
-    - The application will truncate any labels that are more than 11 characters long

 - Step 10: Start the draft in Arena